cromatyt/docker-wordpress-minio/README.md

-# Wodpress on docker with s3 backend
+# Wordpress on docker with Minio s3

 :warning: **This project is an example, do not set insecure password in your docker compose !** :warning: